Top Database Admin Interview Q&A

 Large-scale migrations require detailed planning, including evaluating data dependencies, scheduling downtimes, testing migration strategies in a staging environment, monitoring during the actual migration, and validating data post-migration to ensure consistency and completeness.

-Common Technologies Used by Database Administrators
+Common Technologies Used by Database Admin

 Oracle Database Administrator Staffing Agency